TedSpinks/play-eks-cluster/README.md

 1. The AWS CLI installed on your computer - follow [these steps](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) for your OS.
 1. The AWS CLI should be configured with administrator-level credentials to your AWS account.

-Check whether your AWS CLI is already configured: `aws sts get-caller-identity`
+To check if your AWS CLI is already configured: `aws sts get-caller-identity`

-If it is not configured, or if you're not sure whether or not the creds are **administrator**-level, follow [these steps](docs/aws-credentials.md)
+If it's not configured, or if you're not sure whether or not the creds are **administrator**-level, follow [these steps](docs/aws-credentials.md)

 # Create Your First Cluster